humblem2/msa-springcloud-java-springboot-maven-properties/README.md

-# msa-springcloud-java-springboot-maven-properties

-# About test-private-config
+# About msa-springcloud-java-springboot-maven-properties with external remote reposirtory as config-server

 > This is description of spring-cloud-config-repository
-> for "SHARE CONTACT Project (based on MSA Skeleton)"
+> for "SHARE CONTACT Project (based on MSA Skeleton)" with whdms705

 ### SW Side:
 - Springboot Application Runnable JAR